 13. Which is a characteristic of a pebble bed reactor?

-a) It utilizes helium as a moderator
+a) It utilises helium as a moderator

 b) It uses liquid sodium as a coolant